Created in 2024

 Milan, Italia

-For his very first solo show, William Guillon unveiled a new body of work during the Milan Design Week 2024, as part of Baranzate Ateliers, a bold and unconventional gathering of independent designers and functional artists.
+For my very first solo show, I had the chance to unveil a new body of work during Milan Design Week 2024, as part of Baranzate Ateliers, a bold and unconventional gathering of independent designers and functional artists.

 Within this ethereal maze, Guillon’s bronze pieces appeared like sacred fragments from an archaic future.
 Their tactile surfaces and dramatic silhouettes found resonance in the brutal minimalism of the venue, embracing both the elegance of destruction and the poetry of suspended time.